Our Mission is to nurture and educate refugee children to become seeds of change for South Sudan.

 Sponsorship of $150 per month covers tuition, room and board at Roots Academy (K-8) or one of the high schools in Kenya.
 Any donation helps meet our students’ needs.

-Please click here to Donate and to help our students or consider sponsoring a student.
+Please click here to Donate to help our students or consider sponsoring a student.
 You can help our high school graduates continue their education or contribute to rescue and sponsor more children from the Kakuma Refugee Camp.
 Your donation is fully tax deductible.
+Our Tax ID number and a PDF of our most recent newsletter can be found at the bottom of this page.

 Help Seeds fully fund the college tuition for these three hard-working university students.
 They have partial sponsorships but your help is needed to cover their college expenses.
 You can learn more at https://seedsofsouthsudan.org/our-students/higher-education/